 Judy joined the Board of the U.S. Institute of Peace in June 2011.
-She previously served as Assistant to the President and Deputy National Security Advisor at the National Security Council from 2008 until January 2009.
-She also served as Deputy Assistant to the President and Deputy National Security Advisor for Regional Affairs from 2007 to 2008, and began her service at the NSC in August 2005 as Special Assistant to the President and Senior Director for Europe.
+She previously served as Assistant to the President and Deputy National Security Adviser at the National Security Council from 2008 until January 2009.
+She also served as Deputy Assistant to the President and Deputy National Security Adviser for Regional Affairs from 2007 to 2008, and began her service at the NSC in August 2005 as Special Assistant to the President and Senior Director for Europe.

 Prior to the NSC, Judy served for over 20 years in various positions in the U.S. Senate.
 From 1999 to 2005, she was a member of the staff of the Senate Armed Services Committee, first as Deputy Staff Director, and then as Staff Director.
-From 1995 to 1999, she was the national security advisor to Senator John Warner of Virginia.
+From 1995 to 1999, she was the national security adviser to Senator John Warner of Virginia.
 Prior to that, Judy served on the staff of the Senate Select Committee on Intelligence, first as special assistant to the Vice Chairman, and then as Minority Staff Director, responsible for issues related to the national intelligence budget and congressional oversight of the U.S. intelligence community.

 Judy began her Senate career in 1983 on the professional staff of the Senate Armed Services Committee, advising Republican Members on foreign policy issues.
 Prior to her work in the Senate, she was a research assistant in the Foreign Affairs and National Security Division of the Congressional Research Service of the Library of Congress.

 Judy holds a Master’s degree from the Fletcher School of Law and Diplomacy, and a Bachelor’s degree from Tufts University.